dustinpfister/blog_posts/_posts/js-filereader.md

 layout: post
 categories: js
 id: 634
-updated: 2020-09-23 14:30:04
+updated: 2020-09-23 14:37:58
-version: 1.11
+version: 1.12
 ---

-Typically when dealing with files in javaScript it is dealing with a file that is stored on a server, I then use XMLHttpRequest or some other means as a way to retrieve all or part of that data by way of scripting HTTP.
-There are other ways of getting or saving files remotely, and also ways of storing data locally such as with the [web storage API](/2019/08/20/js-web-storage/).
+Typically when dealing with files in javaScript it is dealing with a file that is stored on a server, I then use XMLHttpRequest or some other means as a way to retrieve all or part of that data by way of scripting the HTTP protocol.

+There are However other ways of getting or saving files remotely, and also ways of storing data locally such as with the [web storage API](/2019/08/20/js-web-storage/).
 However with some projects I might want to [read a file on a users local file system](https://www.html5rocks.com/en/tutorials/file/dndfiles/).
 Of course I can not just do so for what should be obvious security reasons, however there is a way of doing so that involves allowing the user to select a file that they do not mind giving access to.
+That is allowing the user to navigate to a location on there local file system, and allow for a file to be saved to loaded there at a given file URI.

-It will involve the use of the [FileReader constructor](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) in conjunction with [file objects](https://developer.mozilla.org/en-US/docs/Web/API/File) and a [file list input tag](https://developer.mozilla.org/en-US/docs/Web/API/FileList).
+Creating and loading files on the users local file system will involve the use of the [FileReader constructor](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) in conjunction with [file objects](https://developer.mozilla.org/en-US/docs/Web/API/File) and a [file list input tag](https://developer.mozilla.org/en-US/docs/Web/API/FileList).
+In this post I will be going over a few basic examples of how to use this as a means of local storage of state.

 <!-- more -->